Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Having breast cancer means that some cells in your breast have changed and are growing out of control.
 Learning about the different types and stages of breast cancer can help you take an active role in your treatment.

 Your entire body is made of living tissue.
 This tissue is made up of tiny cells.
 You can't see these cells with the naked eye.
-Normal cells reproduce (divide) in a controlled way.
-They grow when your body needs them, and die when your body does not need them any longer.
-When you have cancer, some cells become abnormal.
-These cells may divide quickly, don't die when they should, and spread into other parts of the body.
+Normal cells divide (reproduce) in a controlled way.
+They grow when your body needs them, and die when your body doesn't need them any longer.
+When you have cancer, some cells change or become abnormal.
+These cells may divide quickly, don't die when they should, and can spread into other parts of the body.

-Invasive breast cancer happens when cancer cells move out of the ducts or lobules into the surrounding breast tissue.
+Invasive breast cancer happens when cancer cells move out of the ducts or lobules into nearby breast tissue.

 Metastasis happens when cancer cells move into the lymph nodes or bloodstream and travel to another part of the body.

-Several tests are used to measure the size of a tumor and learn how far it has spread.
+Tests are used to measure the size of a tumor and learn how far it has spread.
 This is called staging.
-The stage of your cancer will help determine your treatment.
-Based on National Cancer Institute guidelines, the stages of breast cancer are:
+The stage of your cancer will help to decide which treatment plan is best for you.
+The stages of breast cancer are:

 Stage 0.
 The cancer is noninvasive.
-Cancer cells are found only in the ducts (ductal carcinoma in situ).
+Cancer cells are found only in the ducts (called ductal carcinoma in situ or DCIS).

 Stage I. The tumor is 2 cm (about 3/4 of an inch) or less in diameter.
-It has invaded the surrounding breast tissue, and tiny amounts of cancer cells may be found in the underarm lymph nodes.
+It has invaded nearby breast tissue, and tiny amounts of cancer cells may be found in the underarm lymph nodes.

 Stage II.
-The tumor is larger than 2 cm and has not spread to lymph nodes, or the cancer is less than 5 cm across and has spread to the lymph nodes under the arm.
+The tumor is any size and has not spread to lymph nodes.
+Or the cancer is less than 5 cm across and has spread to lymph nodes.

 Stage IV.
 The tumor has spread beyond the breast to the bones, lungs, liver, brain, or lymph nodes far away from the breast.

-Recurrent breast cancer.
-When the cancer returns after treatment.
+Recurrent breast cancer is cancer that comes back (returns) after treatment.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |